The Orange Order

 The Orange Order is a large exclusively Protestant secret society.
 The Orange Order is one of the biggest secret societies existing throughout the world today, having tens of thousands of members in Ireland, Britain, and throughout the British Commonwealth (especially Australia, Canada and New Zealand).
 Whilst most people today are aware of the existence of the Order few know anything about its inner teaching and practices.
 The Orange Order has succeeded in concealing its secrets and mysteries from outside scrutiny until recent times.
 The Independent Orange Institution is a breakaway from the senior order.

 The Orange Order is also known as the Loyal Orange Lodge and the Loyal Orange Institution.
-Some people know the Order as the Orange Fraternity; but probably the most popular designation its members use is the shortened (more affectionate) term 'the Orange'.
+Some people know the Order as the Orange Fraternity; but probably the most popular designation its members use is the shortened (more affectionate) term ‘the Orange’.
+It is part of the overall Loyal Orders family.

 The Orange Order draws its members from all classes of Protestant society in Ireland.
 Most of its members are upright law-abiding members of society who are required to give their allegiance to the just principles of the Reformed Faith.
 The Orange Order is Loyalist in its outlook, strongly supporting the Monarchy of England and the reign of Her Majesty Queen Elizabeth.
 Politically, the Orange Order is strongly Unionist – in that it passionately supports the Union of Great Britain and Northern Ireland.